 Duolingo focuses heavily on reading comprehension and translation into one's own language rather than encouraging production of text/speech in the target language.

-Duolingo teaches 17 languages at the moment: Latin American Spanish, French, German, Italian, Portuguese, Dutch, Swedish, Irish, Turkish, Danish, Russian, Norwegian, Esperanto, Ukrainian, Polish, Welsh, and Vietnamese.
-Popular Asian languages such as Chinese and Japanese are not currently available (although Korean and Indonesian are in development).
+Duolingo teaches 23 languages from English at the moment: Latin American Spanish, French, German, Italian, Portuguese, Dutch, Swedish, Irish, Turkish, Danish, Russian, Norwegian, Esperanto, Ukrainian, Polish, Welsh, Greek, Romanian, Hungarian, Hebrew, Swahili, Vietnamese and Japanese (the last currently only on the app).
+Popular non-European languages such as Mandarin and Arabic are not currently available (although Korean and Indonesian are in development).